 - Minty the fairy archivist appears in the first chapter of Peritale to give Peri her first assignment, and has a recurring role in Life of Melody as Razzmatazz's beleaguered coworker and sole contact in the fairy world.

 - Razz, Bon, and Melody appear in a brief scene in Peritale as Periwinkle is exploring Crescent Port City, with Razz recognizing her as Íteran nobility and introducing himself.

 - None of the major characters from Peritale appear in Life of Melody, but certain characters are mentioned in passing.
 Razz justifies his planned absence from Ítera by saying that no one will notice he's gone: "what am I, a Poulaine?", and some of the local human children are enamored with the story of "Legendary Qing".

 - Crapsaccharine World: The fairies tend to be very dismissive of humans outside of their roles in Fairytales, and don't care whether or not the humans want those roles, assuming that they know best.
-The way Periwinkle is treated also shows some serious flaws in their society.
+The way Periwinkle is treated for her lack of magic also shows some serious flaws in their society.

 - The Dreaded:

 - Fairies are outright feared in the human world.
 Olive identifies Periwinkle as a fairy, but expresses relief that she's not "one of the bad ones"; when Peri asks her who "the bad ones" are, her response is succinct: all of them.